The Oregon Country Fair: A magical, musical weekend for all ages

 The Oregon Country Fair is just such a place.
 And typically runs the first full weekend after July 4th.
 Kids of all ages can soak up the fun.
 As music for everyone fills the soul and gets you dancing!

 And that’s not all!
-There are nineteen stages!
+There are nineteen stages of art and music.

 Feel the beat of brightly colored dancers.
 Search out the booming poets, and open discussions about life, the earth, and the spirits.